WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 In an exchange with multiple signatures, using cache control to expire signatures forces all signatures to initially live for the same period.
-Worse, the update from one signature's "validityUrl" might not match the update for another signature.
+Worse, the update from one signature's "validity-url" might not match the update for another signature.
 Clients would need to maintain a current set of headers for each signature, and then decide which set to use when actually parsing the resource itself.